andreafiori/entilocali/README.md

 Introduction
 ------------

+    The application is still under construction!!!

 This web application will have a Content Management System to handle contents, blog posts, photo, video.
-The application must be open to build new modules and use it for companies and public administrations.
+It must be open to build new modules and use it for companies and public administrations.
 All frontend templates must be responsive.
-The application is still under construction.

 Installation
 ------------